NanoGraf31415926535/Algorithms-with-Python/Searching_Algorithms/info.md

-**Searching Algorithms**.
+# Searching Algorithms

 These algorithms are designed to find a specific element or determine its absence within a collection of data.
 The efficiency and suitability of a searching algorithm depend heavily on the structure and size of the dataset.

 **1. Linear Search (Sequential Search):**